emaicus/Rangers-and-Ruffians/docs/archive/Compendium_of_Character_Creation_2_1_0.md

 __Level 3 Beastmaster__

 * __Combat Abilities:__
-  * __Leaping Strike:__ _(Cost 1)_ Leap 5 feet forward to attack an enemy, dealing an additional dice of damage.
-This distance can be added to your movement, but must be used to land an attack.
+  * __Leaping Strike:__ _(Cost 1)_ Leap 5 feet forward to attack an enemy, dealing 1d6 additional damage.
+At level five, damage increases to 2d6.
+At level ten, it increases to 3d6.
   * __Huntsman:__ You have advantage when attacking beasts.